earthobservatory/azure-scripts/README.md

 Once everything is done, run `az ad sp create-for-rbac --sdk-auth` in your command line to create an application and retrieve the parameters necessary for `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET_KEY`, `AZURE_TENANT_ID` and `AZURE_SUBSCRIPTION_ID` when you're configuring the HySDS cluster through `sds configure`.

+### Redeploying a failed asset

+If at any point, the deployment of an asset is interrupted by, say, connection issues, you can redeploy the failed asset by "tainting" the asset and allowing Terraform to recreate it.
+For example, if you want to redeploy the Mozart instance, simply issue `terraform taint azurerm_virtual_machine.mozart` and Terraform will destroy and recreate the instance for you.
+Keep in mind that you will have to set up that instance manually afterwards.

 ### Deficiencies of Terraform

 Terraform in essence is a cloud architecture orchestration tool; a declarative language, rather than procedural (contrasting with the shell version).
 This means that it only concerns itself with assets and dependencies, not the state of the asset themselves.
 Terraform can only spin up VMs, and cannot alter their power states and so on.
 In the `.tf` files, you may notice `null_resource`s being created.
 Null resources are resources not tied to an actual cloud resource, but rather to add a bit of procedural logic in an otherwise declarative environment.
 For example, the deallocation and generalization of the Base VM is done through an external shell script, through a `null_resource`, not through Terraform's own system because Terraform does not handle these tasks.

+These null resources are not automatically destroyed, and must be destroyed with the rest of the system when running `terraform destroy -var-file=var_values.tfvars`

 ## Shell Version Usage